fmyersCustomPlugins/Custom-Attendance-Block/attendance_summary/README.md

    - Save.
 No extra capabilities need to be granted for this block — simply being assigned the role in a student's user context is enough.

-   *(If you already have a Parent/Guardian role for other purposes — e.g. the one used for `block_reportcard` — you can reuse it here too, as long as it's assignable at User context.)*

 ### Linking a parent to a student (repeat per parent/student pair)

 1. Go to the **student's** profile page.